UlianaKomissarova/java-explore-with-me/README.md

 # Explore-With-Me
-My graduation project is a task tracker, which will allow users to share information about interesting events and find a company to participate in them.
+My graduation project is a event-sharing-project, which will allow users to share information about interesting events and find a company to participate in them.

 It consists of two services: